 There are tons of scams out there.
 But they shouldn't prevent you from giving a gift to a cause you believe in.
-And with Giving Tuesday right around the corner, it's a great time to learn about some of these threats and the best practices for staying safe online.
+And with giving season upon us, it's a great time to learn about some of these threats and the best practices for staying safe online.

 Paige Hanson is chief of identity education at Symantec.
 She's been with Symantec for a little over 12 years and has a deep understanding of the ways that criminals use sneaky tactics to prey upon their victims.

 Paige spent a decade traveling around the country training law enforcement on new and emerging trends in identity theft.
 She sat down with us and shared four things to be aware of to make sure that you and your personal information are as safe as possible this giving season.